1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

 - Vertical Integration: when a merger takes on different stages of production
 		- Backward Vertical Integration: Earlier in the chain of production
- 		- Forward Vertical Integration: Later in the chain of production **Changes Economic Structure**
+ 		- Forward Vertical Integration: Later in the chain of production
+ #### Changes Economic Structure
 - Industrialization: describes the growing importance of the secondary sector in developing countries
 - Deindustrialization: describes the general decline of importance in the secondary sector and increase in the tertiary sector

-*CIA World Factbook*
+> *CIA World Factbook*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDQ4MjMxMjUsLTEzNjkwMDQxNDksMT
+eyJoaXN0b3J5IjpbLTExNzYxOTM4NjEsLTEzNjkwMDQxNDksMT
 Y5MjE1NDgzNCwyODg4NDY3MzRdfQ==
 -->